Log in

 How to teach spelling

-At Key Stage 3 and especially at Key Stage 4 pupils should be capable of working and studying on their own.
+Key Stage 3 and Key Stage 4 pupils should be capable of working and studying on their own.
 It is useful for parents to know what opportunities are available and to be aware of these so that they can encourage and advise their children.
 Information at this level does change from year to year so ensure that you are as up-to date as you can be to help with decision making.

 Ten top tips for English